zeon256/chrome-pwd-dumper-rs/README.md

 ## How fast is Rust version compared to Kotlin?
 🚀 Queries, transform and output to file under 112ms on my machine. (i7 3770k @ 4.20Ghz, 16gb RAM @ 2200Mhz)

-## Disclaimer
-I shall not be responsible for any crimes committed by anyone that uses this software.
-Use it only for good!

 ## License
 chrome-pwd-dumper-rs is licensed under MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)